aletheon/eleutherios-website/README.md

 Eleutherios changes this behavior, by decoupling the customer request or forum and turning it into a service (i.e website) that people or businesses, can see or participate in.

-Now, Donna’s request or forum, for a Holiday, can be seen or managed by other services, serving in the system.
+Now, Donna’s request or forum to take a Holiday, is non-separate or can be seen or managed by more, than one person or business at a time.
 Including the Healthcare worker and Jetstar Airlines.

-Eleutherios, provides the tools, that people or businesses need in order to have a global or multi-stake holder (SME,NGO, government) conversation.
+Eleutherios, provides the tools, that people or businesses need in order to have a global or multi-stake holder (SME,NGO, government) conversation with one another.

 #### Features: